dsalzedon/Socialmedia_bots/README.md

-# bot_ig
+# IG_BOG
 IG bot for uploading my concert and travel photos to different accounts.

 The script takes the date information, and if it is Monday, Wednesday, Friday or Saturday it changes the caption and hashtags that the photo will have.
 It access a txt file with 4 lines, each line has a number and the number it reads is the photo it will upload.

 Photos should be name like: 1.jpg, 2.jpg, 3.jpg and so on.

 The first line in the txt file is for Mondays, second for Wednesday, third for Fridays and fourth for Saturdays.
-On Fridays, it selects a line(from 1-2) base on if the number is odd or even.
+On Fridays, it selects the number from the first or second line, base on if the number in line 4, is odd or even.
+And uploads the selected line.

 #### White Frame